The EU mobility package – important regulations and updates

 Compensation rule: Article 8(6b), second sentence of Regulation (EC) No 561/2006

-Exceeding the daily or weekly driving time in exceptional cases
+Exceeding the daily or weekly driving time in exceptional circumstances

 • Applies to: Drivers travelling home the day before their weekly rest period